Ryantshh/VolunteerConnect/README.md

 3. **Connecting the Repository**
    - In Netlify, link your GitHub repository where **Public folder** is hosted.
-   - Netlify then prompted us to select the specific repository for deployment.

 4. **Configuring Build Settings**
    - For the deployment configuration: